saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumPython.md

 <img src="assets/1.05U.png" alt="PIP 3" width="350"/>

-You will have to `source venv3/bin/activate` run the command to start your virtual environment any time you would like to run tests outside of PuCharm.
-To exit the virtual environment, type `deactivate`.
+You will have to run the command `source venv3/bin/activate` run the command to start your virtual environment any time you would like to run tests outside of the PyCharm IDE.
+You can then enter the directory your test suite is kept, and run the command `pytest`.

+ To exit the virtual environment in your terminal, type `deactivate`.

 ### Dependency Overview